For an up-to-date profile with examples of relevant cases and availability, please contact me using the form below

 Amanda is happy to meet up for a conversation.

 Articles written by Amanda and others on cases and opportunities for mediation in business.

 Unique online training course.
 Fully interactive with coaching, assessment and feedback.

-I will be running a blog to include conversations about the topic of my forthcoming book.
+My blog includes conversations about the topic of my forthcoming book.

 Who pays for the mediator?